DanBoro22/All-In-One-Organizer-WebApp/README.md

 -Created GitHub Repository
--Created a devoloper branch to be used for testing and practiced commands to do so, now I have to branches (main, dev).
+-Created a devoloper branch to be used for testing and practiced commands to do so, now I have two branches (main, dev).